ZettaiVR/VRC2CVR/README.md

 It replaces the VRC SDK, so if you have it in your project you should remove it.

 To install it just import the unitypackage.
+You can get the latest release **here:** https://github.com/ZettaiVR/VRC2CVR/releases/

+You also need to have the ChilloutVR CCK imported to your project to make the converter work, and to upload avatars there.

 Features:
 * Converts the VRC Avatar Descriptor to a CVR Avatar script and carries over viewpoint and viseme settings